justinchoi001/liferay-learn-0/commerce/user-guide/customers/account-management/account-roles/README.md

 # Account Roles

-> Still reviewing
+Account Roles are sets of permissions provided by Liferay Commerce to empower users to have great customer service experiences through self-service and flexible workflows.

-A role is a group of permissions collected around a particular purpose.
-The following is a description of each Account Roles.
-After assigning the appropriate roles, store administrators can allow customers to manage their own accounts and orders.
+The following Account Roles are available for use:

-* **Account Administrator** : Account admins can do anything.
-They can modify the account, invite users to join the account, and assign roles to other members.
-They also have all the other permissions that other account roles have.
+* **Account Administrator** : Users with this role have permissions to modify the account, invite and add users to join the account, and assign roles to other account members.
+This role also includes the permissions for all other Account Roles listed.

-* **Buyers**: Buyers can view, create, and check out orders.
+* **Buyers**: Users with this role can view, create, and check out orders.

 * **Order Manager**: Order Managers have all the permissions of buyers, and can also manage, delete and approve orders.

-A typical approach would be to enable a workflow on your site such that Account Administrators assign the roles, Buyers create orders, and Order Managers approve them.
-However, you can customize or create new roles as needed; see [Roles and Permissions](https://help.liferay.com/hc/articles/360017895212-Roles-and-Permissions) for more information.
+These roles, out of the box, can be utilized to enable a workflow on your site such that Account Administrators assign the roles, Buyers create orders, and Order Managers approve them.
+Roles may be created and customized as needed to achieve a workflow that meets specific business needs.
+For more information see [Roles and Permissions](https://help.liferay.com/hc/articles/360017895212-Roles-and-Permissions) for more information.

 ## Seller-side Account Management Roles